aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 aws iam attach-role-policy --role-name example-role --policy-arn "arn:aws:iam::aws:policy/AmazonEC2ContainerRegistryFullAccess"
 ```

+!!! note
+    We use [mockery](https://github.com/vektra/mockery) command for unit testing.
+You can install it by following [the guideline on the mockery's GitHub repository](https://github.com/vektra/mockery) or by just running our handy scirpt at `./scripts/install_mockery.sh` for general Linux environments.

 !!! tip "Tracking testing"
     We track testing in the umbrella [issue 6](https://github.com/aws/aws-controllers-k8s/issues/6).
     on GitHub.
 Use this issue as a starting point and if you create a new